Homa gets another chance and wins hometown event at Riviera

 And then he missed.

+“Just didn't play well enough,” Burns said.
+“I didn't drive it well enough to really score the last seven holes.”

+That set up the Hollywood finish for Homa, right up until it felt like a horror movie when he missed the short birdie putt.

-“You're not supposed to miss a 3-footer in front of Tiger Woods,” Homa said.
-“I saw him yesterday and was too scared to talk to him.
-But he's forced to talk to me now.”
+“You're not supposed to miss a 3-footer in front of Tiger Woods,” he said.
+“I just was a little nervous, honestly.
+This tournament means a lot to me.”

-Worse yet was his tee shot on the 10th.
-Homa managed to hood a wedge and scoot it up the slope to the edge of the green, and with a front left pin — typically the Saturday position, changed this year because of the wind — it left him 12 feet away.
-He narrowly missed.
-Finau, in great position, chipped to 7 feet and with his shadow over the cup, hit it too weakly.

-The victory allowed Homa to crack the top 50 in the world for the first time, making him eligible for the World Golf Championship next week and get him back to the Masters.
+A call from his wife settled him down.
+She leaves him random messages — some he said some don't make a lot of sense, but he likes them, anyway — and this one hit the spot.
+One of the bullet points was to forgive quickly any mistakes.
+There weren't many, except the one at the end.

+“I called her after I signed my card and I said, ‘I think I choked a little bit.’
+And I laughed,” Homa said.
+“She said, ‘No, you played great, don’t worry about it and don't forget to forgive quickly.'”

 Dustin Johnson, the No. 1 player in golf, started the final round two shots behind and in the final group.
 He missed an easy birdie chance on the opening hole and it never got much better.
 Johnson failed to make a run and fell back with careless bogeys along the back nine.
 He shot 72 and tied for eighth.